-Taking inspiration from the moccasin shoes worn by native Indians in North America, and the simple slip-ons on the feet of Norwegian fishermen, the first design was born.
+Taking inspiration from the moccasin shoes worn by Indigenous people in North America, and the simple slip-ons on the feet of Norwegian fishermen, the first design was born.

 Popularity grew and export orders were sent across Europe and America.
 Esquire magazine even featured an article with photographs of Norwegian farmers wearing the shoe in cattle loafing sheds.